rocicorp/replicache/README.md

     // The last Replicache Mutation ID that your service has processed.
     "lastMutationID": {"type": "integer", "minimum": 0},

     // An arbitrary map of key/value pairs.
-Any JSON value is legal for values.
+Any JSON type is legal for each value.
     // This is the data that will be available on the client side.
     "clientView": {"type": "object"}
   },